Skip Navigation

 Humble Beginnings Expands to Decades of Lutheran Education

-Rockford Lutheran School was founded as an exciting option for families seeking more from education.
-Through the decades, our doors remain open to youth of all faiths and origins who value academic challenges and exploring God-given talents.
+Rockford Lutheran School was founded as an exciting option for families seeking more for their families and children's education.
+Through many decades, our doors have remained open to youth of all faiths and origins who value academic challenges and exploring God-given talents.
 Our goal?
 To develop well-rounded students well suited for college and life as solid citizens.

 The exciting steps of expansion came during an extreme financial crisis.
 Declining enrollment in Lutheran feeder schools and a demand note on the 1971 building program created a critical financial situation.
 The Lutheran community rallied to prevent the doors from closing by contributing $300,000 to keep the Lutheran school ministry alive.
 That initiated a new era for the Lutheran High School Association of the Greater Rockford Area.
 The Junior High continued to flourish, feeding the expanding high school program.
 When discussion in the local public district raised the possibility of a K-5 elementary program, a 6th grade was added to the Junior High, inaugurating a 4-6 Intermediate program.